 Contract with a fixed number of hours per week

 If your on-call employee works at least 3 consecutive months, the average number of hours in that period is considered to be the guaranteed hours per month.
-This may result in a regular work pattern, with which your employee may demand an average number of working hours per week (in Dutch) or a higher number of guaranteed hours.
+This can result in a regular work pattern, with which your employee may demand an average number of working hours per week (in Dutch) or a higher number of guaranteed hours.
 If, in your opinion, this is an unreasonable demand, because the high number of working hours is due to a peak period, you must be able to prove this with written agreements or preceding working time tables.
-If you cannot reach agreement with your employee, the matter can be taken to court.
+If you cannot reach agreement on this, the matter can be taken to court.